 We worked with people with a learning disability and families to produce our manifesto.
 It sets out six key issues we're campaigning on and the change we want to see in government and society between 2015-20.Download resource Hear our voice manifesto

 Donate to Mencap

-There are currently 118,500 children in the UK with a learning disability.
+There are around 351,000 children (aged 0-17) with a learning disability in the UK.
 Without the right support from the start, many of these children will face an extremely challenging future.